-- Email Automation.
-Do you want to re-engage inactive customers, decrease the amount of abandoned carts or ask for a feedback after the purchase?
+Email Automation.
+Do you want to re-engage inactive customers, decrease the number of abandoned carts or ask for feedback after the purchase?
 If so, email automation is just what you need.
-Email automation tools let you create email workflows which are automatically sent upon a certain trigger.
+Email automation tools let you create email workflows that are automatically sent upon a certain trigger.

-- Marketplaces integration.
+Marketplaces integration.
 If you already have a website and plan to start selling on eBay/Amazon/Walmart etc., then integrating your inventory with these marketplaces is a must.
 In such a case there is no need to add products manually.
 The product inventory will be synced between the website and marketplaces which helps you avoid various inventory management issues like incorrect stock status.

-- Conversion Optimization tools.
+Conversion Optimization tools.
 To learn why the customers don’t buy from you or how to make them buy more, you may use various A/B testing, survey, heat map and scroll map tools.

 As you can see, no modern eCommerce store can live without integrating the proper tools.
-This process has tricky parts starting from the selection phase till the post-integration testing.
+This process has tricky parts starting from the selection phase to the post-integration testing.
 So if you need any advice or help with the integration process, send us a message.